mattmorten/clojure-tutorial/README.md

 (def pieces
   [l-piece square-piece s-piece l2-piece z-piece line-piece])
 ```
-The boolean `true` defines where a block is "filled", while `false` defines an emplty block.
+The boolean `true` defines where a cell is filled, while `false` defines an empty cell.

-We're introduced to some new syntax: `[]` square bracket notation, which defines a Vector.
+We've introduced to some new syntax: `[]` square bracket notation which defines a Vector.
 Vectors are one of our
 core datastructures in Clojure.
-They allow quick traversal and random access to a "Sequence" of ordered data.
+They allow quick traversal and random access to a "sequence" of ordered data.
 For our
 piece definition above, we use a "vector-of-vectors" or 2D vector.

 ## 2. Working with Vectors / Sequences
-So far we've called existing functions made available to us in the core library.
-Clojure lets us define our own
+Clojure lets us define our own functions:
-functions:

 ```clojure
 (defn width                          ;; function name